 Strange question, isn’t it?
-Scripture is very clear in this particular passage that the Lord, in fact, chooses certain battles for us to fight.
+Scripture is very clear in this last passage that the Lord, in fact, chooses certain battles for us to fight.
 Does He lead the way as Jehovah Nissi in your current battles?

-Perhaps the battle you are in is a battle that you have chosen, one that is outside the will of God?
+Perhaps the battle you are in is a battle that you have chosen, one that is outside the will of God.
 Are you fighting in your own strength?
 Are you struggling to be victorious in the battle?
 If Jehovah Nissi is leading the way in your struggle, then you are assured success, but if you are fighting your battle in your own strength, your defeat is imminent.

-Where in your life do need God to show Himself strong as Jehovah Nissi – the Lord my Banner – and go before you so that you may know victory?
+Where in your life do you need God to show Himself strong as Jehovah Nissi – the Lord my Banner – and go before you so that you may know victory?

 Questions to Ponder and Discuss